pombredanne/oh-bugimporters/docs/cli.rst

 Flaws at the moment:

-* Right now, the command line interface assumes that the bug tracker is of type Trac.
-We should update the input format correspondingly.

-* We need to modify the YAML input format to support listing query URLs.
-Otherwise, you end up with the silly hack stuff that you see in main.py around get_query_url.

 * We need to modify the output format to support requesting deletion of data for a bug.

-* And yeah, test coverage.